leblanck/redpoint/README.md

 3. run using `./bustIT.sh`

 #### What does this do?
-1. Setup Logging to: `/Library/Logs/butIT.log`
+1. Setup Logging to: `/Library/Logs/bustIT.log`
 2. Installs the following apps
 * Sketch
 * Figma
 * Dropbox
 * Atom
-* Adobe Creative Suite
+* Adobe Creative Cloud
 * Fliqlo
 * iTerm2
 * Dozer